 Here is a list of the best treats available on the market:

 - Kaytee Fiesta Yogurt Cup Strawberry Banana Flavored Treat for Small Animals

 - Oxbow Simple Rewards Veggie Treats for Rabbits, Guinea Pigs, Hamsters, and Other Small Pets

 - Bojafa Natural Apple Sticks for Small Animals

 Table of Content

 Everything You Need to Know About Guinea Pig Treats

 The first thing you have to understand is that cavies don’t really crave treats like we, humans, do.
 As long as the guinea pig’s daily diet is well-balanced, it doesn’t really need anything else.

 However, it is not forbidden to occasionally treat your beloved pet to something yummy.
 A lot of owners like to do that because the guinea pigs start making cute noises and running around in excitement.
 But bear in mind that cavies have very strong personal tastes.
 That means that if one particular guinea pig liked the treat, another cavy shouldn’t necessarily be fond of it as well.

-No matter how healthy the treat is (it might be a vegetable or a fruit) you shouldn’t be giving it to your guinea pig every single day.
-Some treats might contain too many calories, sugar and other ingredients that cavies may suffer from.
+No matter how healthy the treat is (it might be a vegetable or a fruit), you shouldn’t be giving it to your guinea pig every single day.
+Some treats might contain too many calories, sugar, and other ingredients that cavies may suffer from.